Archinamon/android-gradle-aspectj/README.md

 * added MultiDex support;

 #### Known limitations
-* You can't speak with native aspects from java — this case won't be fixed due to compile sequence rules;
+* You can't speak with native aspects from java — this case won't be fixed due to android's compile sequence rules;
 * Doesn't support gradle-experimental plugin;
+* UnitTest variants doesn't properly compiled under Retrolambda plugin due to <a href="https://github.com/evant/gradle-retrolambda/pull/185" target="_blank">known RL bug</a>;

 All these limits are fighting on and I'll be glad to introduce new build as soon as I solve these problems.